ebfull/seanbowe.com/content/blog/2025-04-17__ragu_for_orchard_part1/index.md

     type F: Field;
     type W: Clone;
     const ONE: Self::W;
     type MaybeKind: maybe::MaybeKind;

-    fn with<R>(
-        f: impl FnOnce() -> Result<R, SynthesisError>,
-    ) -> Result<Witness<Self, R>, SynthesisError>;
+    type IO: Sink<Self, Self::W>;
 }

 pub type Witness<D, T> = <<D as Driver>::MaybeKind as maybe::MaybeKind>::Rebind<T>;
 ```

-The `Driver::with` method is the one I spoke about before, and the `MaybeKind` associated type is part of the glue used to make the `Maybe<T>` type work seamlessly when rebinding using operators like `map`, `or_else` and so on.
-The `Witness<D, T>` type alias exists as a way to easily name the concrete type that implements `Maybe<T>` throughout synthesis.

-**The more interesting changes are the introduction of the `F` and `W` associated types.** The `Driver` is defined for a concrete driver that supports a specific field `F` but the trait itself is not generic over one, unlike `ConstraintSystem<F>`.
+The `Driver` is defined for a concrete driver that supports a specific field `F` but the trait itself is not generic over one, unlike `ConstraintSystem<F>`.
 This emerges naturally and results in fewer generics scattered around; just use `D::F` to refer to the field instead of `F` in cases where the type system hasn't unified it with another type you already know about.
 (I've written a lot of different gadgets with this API and I can assure you this is much better.)

 The `D::W` associated type represents an abstract wire type.
 All you can do is clone it.
-In other SNARK toolkits when you ask the backend to allocate a variable (or wire) in your constraint system it will return a concrete wire type that internally points to a specific part of the witness for later use by the backend.
+In other Rust SNARK toolkits when you ask the backend to allocate a variable (or wire) in your constraint system it will return a concrete wire type that internally points to a specific part of the witness for later use by the backend.
 This usually works just fine, but in our case we have drivers with various different needs for what this wire value should actually represent.

 * **During proof generation:** The wire represents a position in the witness just like in other toolkits.
 * **During verification of a non-succinct witness:** The wire represents the value of the witness (a field element) read directly from the proof.
 * **During the computation of public inputs:** As we'll see later, it becomes far simpler if the circuit code can reconstruct the public inputs (as the circuit intends to interpret them) if the circuit code that constructs the public input during verification is _the same_ as the code that does so within the circuit itself.
 In this case, the wire value is also just a value because we only care about the public input values and none of the interstitial values used to compute it.

-However, the most important benefit of this abstraction is for dealing with evaluation of non-uniform circuit polynomials.[^11] Briefly, `ragu` internally uses a 4-variate polynomial $s(W, X, Y, Z)$ to describe all of the circuits in the PCD tree.
+However, the most important benefit of this abstraction is for dealing with evaluation of non-uniform circuit polynomials.[^10] Briefly, `ragu` internally uses a 4-variate polynomial $s(W, X, Y, Z)$ to describe all of the circuits in the PCD tree.

 ###### ![](swxyz.png "s(W, X, Y, Z)") { #swxyz }